centreon/centreon-plugins/docs/en/developer/guide.rst

 Commit and push
 ---------------

-Before commit the plugin, you need to create an **enhancement ticket** on the centreon-plugins forge : http://forge.centreon.com/projects/centreon-plugins
+Before committing the plugin, you need to create an **enhancement ticket** on the centreon-plugins forge : http://forge.centreon.com/projects/centreon-plugins

-Once plugin and modes are developed, you can commit and push your work :
+Once plugin and modes are developed, you can commit (commit messages in english) and push your work :
 ::

   git add path/to/plugin